Strong approximation and a conjecture of Harpaz and Wittenberg: Approximating functions

 \section{Approximating functions}

 In this section we use results from \S 4 and \S 5 from \cite{BHB} to find an approximation $\alpmuhat$ to $\alpmu$.
 The main difference is that in \cite{BHB} the modulus $M$ was fixed and all implied constants were allowed to depend on it.
 In our situation $\alpmu$ also depends on $m$, which varies in our argument.
 Hence we need to indicate explicitly the dependence on $m$ in all our estimates.
+As the proofs are almost the same, we omit most of the details.

 We start by constructing a function $\omemu(x)$ such that the conditions \cite[Eqs.~(4.8)--(4.11)]{BHB} are satisfied.
 For this let